 I have never been disappointed by the Summer Series; it's always been worth the trip.

 Most of the visitors I've talked to at the Summer Series happened to be staying in Tuolumne Meadows for the weekend, so they attended one or two sessions.
-What I've done, though, is simply to drive from downtown Mariposa, and therefore can attend as many sessions as my calendar permits.
+What I've done, though, is simply to drive from downtown Mariposa, and therefore could attend as many sessions as my calendar permitted.

 If you do drive into Tuolumne Meadows, keep in mind that it is summer, and it is the weekend.
 Yosemite is a madhouse under those conditions.
-So driving from downtown Mariposa, I like to start no later than 8:00am (7:00am is better) to allow for the wait time at the Arch Rock entrance.
-That gives me enough time to get there a good half hour early; some of the sessions can be quite crowded.
+So driving from downtown Mariposa, one should start no later than 8:00am (7:00am is better) to allow for the wait time at the Arch Rock entrance.
+That gives one enough time to get there a good half hour early; some of the sessions can be quite crowded.
 Often the only available seating is wooden benches, so some of you may wish to bring a cushion or a towel.